-How easily Marxists have forgotten, even in the climate crisis, that these ensembles flow through labor as a "specifically harnessed natural force" - in and through "the rest of nature."43 Ensembles of labor - modes of life and production - within given "natural conditions" subsequently "modify these natural bases."44 This labor process of environment-making "modification," is constitutive of modes of production; organizing work relations is a labor-mediated relation of "man and man" and "man and nature," through which a given class society "act[s] upon external nature and change[s] it, and in this way... simultaneously changes [its] own nature."
-Labor activates "the potentialities slumbering in the Web of Life," Esboços: Histórias em Contextos Globais 28 (2021): 740-763; and idem, "There is No Such Thing as a Technological Accident: Cheap Natures, Climate Crisis & Technological Impasse," in Technological Accidents, Joke Brower and Sjoerd van Tuinen, eds.
-(Leiden: V2 Publishing, 2023), 10-37.
+These ensembles flow through labor as a "specifically harnessed natural force" in and through "the rest of nature" (Marx 1973, 612; Marx and Engels 1975, 31).
+Ensembles of labor-modes of life and production-within given "natural conditions" subsequently "modify these natural bases" (ibid).
+This labor process of environment-making "modification" is constitutive of modes of production; organizing work relations is a labor-mediated relation of "man and man" and "man and nature," through which a given class society "act[s] upon external nature and change[s] it, and in this way ... simultaneously changes [its] own nature" (Marx 1976, 133, 283).
+Labor activates "the potentialities slumbering within nature"-human nature as "a force of nature" no less than "external nature" (ibid, 283).